Saltar grupo de enlaces

 I looked for Connie on Facebook, when Mujer Palabra published my translation into Spanish of her poem "Dear Webster".
 I couldn't find her, but I found other American Indian writers (2014) - all published here - who were happy to hear I was spreading the word about their existence as writers on the Net, and in Spain.
 Connie Fife was a poet and editor.
 I'm saying "was" in a state of shock.
 You see, today (Feb 2018) Emma Gunst and I talked about audiorecording the English and Spanish versions, and as I prepared it all, and waited for Emma's recording of the translation, I found out Connie died last year.
 So now I can't tell her and ask if it's OK.
 I hope her words reach you all, for they are powerful and loving!

-"Dear Webster" is a poem that was included in "Reinventing the Enemy's Language.
+"Dear Webster" was published in "Reinventing the Enemy's Language.
 Contemporary Native Women's Writings of North America" external link, edited by Joy Harjo and Gloria Bird external link.

 divider